Mino26/Orange-HRM-Project-/README.md

   2. Enter valid password
   3. Press the log in button

-   Test data: user valid:.... password valid:....
+   Test data: user valid / password valid /
 		Current results: log in succsefully
 		Expected results: The user must be redirected to the home page

  1.2 Test Monitoring and Control

  1.3 Test Analysis

+The testing process will be executed based on the above requirements for the Dependents module.
+The following test conditions were found:

+Enter test conditions here

 1.4 Test Design